WayneBrown/learnwebgl2/_sources/12_advanced_rendering/06_shadows.rst

      c1 = 2*near*far / (near-far);
      c2 = (far+near) / (far-near);

-   The *depth buffer* has a specific number of bits allocated to storing the distance from the camera of each fragment.
-After the perspective divide, the *z* values are in *normalized device coordinates*, which are floating point numbers between -1.0 and +1.0.
+   The *depth buffer* has a specific number of bits allocated for storing the distance from the camera of each fragment.
+After the perspective divide, the :code:`z` values are in *normalized device coordinates*, which are floating point numbers between -1.0 and +1.0.
 To map these values to the *depth buffer*, the values are scaled by 0.5 and shifted by 0.5 to be between 0.0 and +1.0 and then converted to unsigned integers.
 The exact math is: